IT7810-HSC-B Patch Management

 2. System owners and administrators must monitor all applicable vendor informational sites on a regular basis to stay aware of when operating system and application patches are made available.

-3. Risk assessments must be performed, for patches or changes deemed to be significant, to address potential negative impact to confidentiality, integrity, or availability of the UTHSC IT Resource in accordance with RA-001-Risk Assessment and change management processes.
+3. Risk assessments must be performed for patches or changes deemed to be significant to address potential negative impact to confidentiality, integrity, or availability of the UTHSC IT Resource in accordance with IT0004-HSC-A.01-Risk Assessment Process and change management processes.

 4. New devices must be patched to a supported version.
 No device should be on the UTHSC network whose operating system or applications are past end of life (EoL).